aestream/aestream/docs/about.md

 # About AEStream

-AEStream aims to **simplify access to neuromorphic technologies**, motivated by two problems:
+AEStream aims to **simplify access to event-based neuromorphic technologies**, motivated by two problems:
 1. the overhead to interact with any neuromorphic technologies (event cameras, neuromorphic chips, machine learning models, etc.) and
 2. incompatibilities between neuromorphic systems (e. g. streaming cameras to [SpiNNaker](https://spinnakermanchester.github.io/)).